kaustubhk24/blog-portfolio/blog/2021-01-02-visual-studio-ide.md

 ---
 ## What is IDE

 Visual Studio IDE is an integrated development environment.
-It is a software application that provides comprehensive facilities� to computer programmers for software development
+It is a software application that provides comprehensive facilities  to computer programmers for software development

 In general an ID is a graphical user interface workbench which helps the developer in building software applications by providing tools like a source code editor build automation tools etc